cailllev/paRSA/README.md

 ## TODO
 - this project, but one with Elliptic Curves and one with Diffie Hellman instead RSA
-- implement threads for encripting and decripting
+- check that encrypt and decrypt is faster with threads / create threshold for thread logic
 - create sign and verify logic

 ## Implementation Comments